coder/code-server/ci/README.md

   - Bundles the output of the above two scripts into a single node module at `./release`.
 - [./build/build-static-release.sh](./build/build-static-release.sh) (`yarn release:static`)
   - Requires a release already built in `./release`.
-  - Will build a static release with node and node_modules into `./release-static`
+  - Will build a static release with node bundled into `./release-static`
 - [./build/clean.sh](./build/clean.sh) (`yarn clean`)
-  - Removes all git ignored files like build artifacts.
+  - Removes all build artifacts
   - Will also `git reset --hard lib/vscode`
-  - Useful to do a clean build.
+  - Useful to do a clean build
 - [./build/code-server.sh](./build/code-server.sh)
   - Copied into static releases to run code-server with the bundled node binary.
 - [./build/test-static-release.sh](./build/test-static-release.sh) (`yarn test:static-release`)